Adrian256256/Dataplane-Router/README.md

 ## General Description

-This project implements the core functionalities of a dataplane router, closely following the assignment requirements.
+This project implements the core functionalities of a dataplane router.
 The implementation includes:

 - **Longest Prefix Match (LPM)** using **binary search** for efficient route lookup.
 - Routing process handling incoming packets and forwarding them appropriately.